CD47

 CD47 (Cluster of Differentiation 47) also known as integrin associated protein (IAP) is a transmembrane protein that in humans is encoded by the CD47 gene.
-CD47 belongs to the immunoglobulin superfamily and partners with membrane integrins and also binds the ligands thrombospondin-1 (TSP-1) and signal-regulatory protein alpha (SIRPα).
+CD47 belongs to the immunoglobulin superfamily and partners with membrane integrins and also binds the ligands thrombospondin 1 (TSP-1) and signal-regulatory protein alpha (SIRPα).
 CD-47 acts as a don't eat me signal to macrophages of the immune system which has made it a potential therapeutic target in some cancers, and more recently, for the treatment of pulmonary fibrosis.

 CD47 is involved in a range of cellular processes, including apoptosis, proliferation, adhesion, and migration.
-Furthermore, it plays a key role in immune and angiogenic responses.
+Furthermore, it plays a role in insulin secretion, as well as immune and angiogenic responses.
 CD47 is ubiquitously expressed in human cells and has been found to be overexpressed in many different tumor cells.
 Expression in equine cutaneous tumors has been reported as well.

 Structure

 CD47 is a 50 kDa membrane receptor that has extracellular N-terminal IgV domain, five transmembrane domains, and a short C-terminal intracellular tail.
 There are four alternatively spliced isoforms of CD47 that differ only in the length of their cytoplasmic tail.

 Form 2 is the most widely expressed form that is found in all circulating and immune cells.
 The second most abundant isoform is form 4, which is predominantly expressed in the brain and in the peripheral nervous system.
 Only keratinocytes expressed significant amounts of form 1.
 Little is known about the functional significance of this alternative splicing.
 However, these isoforms are highly conserved between mouse and man, suggesting an important role for the cytoplasmic domains in CD47 function.